 What is YMV?

-Since 1991, Young Musicians of Virginia (YMV) has offered a music education and enrichment program for home-schoolers in the Tidewater / Hampton Roads area of southeastern Virginia.
+Since 1991, Young Musicians of Virginia (YMV) has offered a music education and enrichment program for homeschoolers in the Tidewater / Hampton Roads area of southeastern Virginia.
 We meet in Virginia Beach, but we have students who come from as far north as the Peninsula and the Eastern Shore, as far south as northeastern North Carolina, and as far west as Franklin.
-Every year, an average of 200 students participate in the YMV program (grades K-12).
+Every year, an average of 170 students participate in the YMV program (grades K-12).

 What extra-curricular/social opportunities does YMV offer?

 YMV students in middle and high school have opportunity to gain leadership experience and serve their peers through Student Leadership Council (SLC) and other experiences such as editing the annual yearbook.
-SLC officers are elected by their peers, and include one elected representative for middle school and an elected representative for each 9-12 high school grade.
+SLC officers are elected by their peers, and include one elected representative for middle school grades and an elected representative for each 9-12 high school grade.
 Other elected positions include president, vice president, secretary, treasurer and historian.
-These leaders set up monthly social events for the school year so students can get to know each other outside the classroom and help bring a fresh perspective and guidance to YMV’s future.
+These leaders set up monthly social events for the enrichment year so students can get to know each other outside the classroom and help bring a fresh perspective and guidance to YMV’s future.
 Past activities have included spirit days, family game night, movie night, and a winter formal dance.

 When and how long are private lessons?